 Cultivating a savings habit early on allows for a longer time period to reap the benefits from compounding interest.
-If you're part of Generation Z (Gen Z), meaning the generation born in 1997 or later, are getting a head start on saving in a big way.
+If you're part of Generation Z (Gen Z), meaning the generation born in 1997 or later, getting a head start on savings can pay off down the road.

 Save for Short- and Long-Term Goals